 2. South West Coast Path National Trail

 Passing castles, creeks and cafés, you can walk along the coast path, past Glendurgan and Trebah gardens (1 on map below), to Helford Passage (2) and get the bus back.

-- The spectacular coast path is 630 knee-wrecking miles long and walking it all is famously equivalent to climbing four Mount Everests.
+- The whole long-distance path is 630 knee-wrecking miles long and walking it all is famously equivalent to climbing four Mount Everests.
 Luckily, the ten-mile section between Falmouth and Helford Passage is a relatively gentle walk with plenty of refreshments.

 - Start by rounding Pendennis Point, with its English Heritage castle and great views over the river.
 After a couple of miles, there’s a café at Swanpool Beach and, at scenic Maenporth two miles further on, there’s a beach café and the fancy Cove Bar.
 Finally, there’s the atmospheric Ferryboat Inn at Helford Passage.

-- The stop, to get bus 35 back to Falmouth, is at the top of the road not far from the entrance to Trebah Garden.
+- The bus stop, to get bus 35 or bus 63 back to Falmouth, is at the top of the road not far from the entrance to Trebah Garden.